erwanM974/hibou_label/README.md

 i.e. it prioritizes the evaluation of actions that are farther (in the lexicographic order of positions) in the interaction term.

+This is why in this particular example, GreedyBestFS is more efficient than DepthFS ("sheer luck").
+Indeed, the matching of "a!m" with the trigger action of "a -- m -> c" is done before that with "a -- m -> b" so the algorithm doesn't explore those "dead-ends".

+If we considered a multi-trace with a repetition of the (a!m,b?m) behavior, the situation (w.r.t. the respective performances of GreedyBestFS and DepthFS) would be reversed.

 ## Explore